What To Expect Staying In The Vatican District

 Of course for the vast majority of visitors with only two or three days it is the blockbuster sights like the adjacent Vatican that is the magnet.

-Going east-west through the heart of the Prati district is Line A of the Rome Metro and with 3 stations in the district you are only going to be at most 10 minutes walk from one of them.
+Going east-west through the heart of the Prati district is Line A of the Rome Metro and with 3 stations in the district you are only going to be at most 10 minutes' walk from one of them.
 The Metro will take you to the Spanish Steps and the Colosseum, both of which have Metro stations.

-Walking south from your hotel, within 10 minutes you will reach the River Tiber.
+Walking south from your hotel, within 10-minutes you will reach the River Tiber.
 By crossing one of the many bridges you will enter the ancient city of Rome.
-Its a maze of narrow streets with a new discovery around almost every corner.
-Places like the Pantheon are only a 10 minute walk away, a great evening walk before you look for a restaurant perhaps around Piazza Navona or the endless possibilities from here towards Trastevere.
+It's a maze of narrow streets with a new discovery around almost every corner.
+Places like the Pantheon are only a 10-minute walk away, a great evening walk before you look for a restaurant perhaps around Piazza Navona or the endless possibilities from here towards Trastevere.

 Around Prati there is a wide range of restaurants for all budgets, though of course pasta and pizza are everywhere.